vmmm123/ConSL/README.md

-# Joint Contrastive Learning and Supervised Learning Towards  Domain Generalization
+# Contrastive Supervised Learning on Domain Generalization and Application to Data Corruption
-This is the pytorch implementation of the paper "Joint Contrastive Learning and Supervised Learning Towards  Domain Generalization".
+This is the pytorch implementation of the paper "Contrastive Supervised Learning on Domain Generalization and Application to Data Corruption".

 ## Requirements